The Hermitage museum is a must-see for all first-time travellers to St. Petersburg as is the city's most popular visitor attraction.

-You can also buy the tickets at the Hermitage Museum Official Hotel.
+You can also buy tickets at the Hermitage Museum Official Hotel.
 The biggest advantage of staying there is that you can buy your ticket in the lobby and save a lot of time at the museum.
-The hotel also provides a shuttle service to and from the museum twice a day.
+The hotel also provides a shuttle service to and from the museum twice a day, which is not bad!

-Alternatively, you can buy your tickets online via the museum official website.
+Alternatively, you can also buy tickets online via the museum official website (highly recommended).
 Lastly, if buying tickets online is not an option for you, then you can even take advantage of a couple of self-service ticket machines in the courtyard before the main entrance.

 Address: 2, Dvortsovaya Ploschad (Palace Square)

 Open: Daily 10:30 am to 6 pm.
 Last admission is at 5:30 pm.
 Wednesday and Friday, till 9 pm.
 Last admission is at 8:30 pm.

 Prices: 600 Rubles - entry ticket to the Main Museum Complex and the branches (the General Staff Building, Winter Palace of Peter the Great, Menshikov Palace, the Museum of the Imperial Porcelain Factory).
 300 Rubles - entry ticket to one of the Hermitage branches (Winter Palace of Peter the Great, Menshikov Palace, the Museum of the Imperial Porcelain Factory, Staraya Derevnya Restoration and Storage Centre)

 Free admission: Preschool children, school children, students.
 Free admission to all visitors on the first Thursday of each month.